dcastro/linear-locks/README.md

 MutexGuard
 </h3>

-When we acquire a lock, we get back a `MutexGuard a` that represents our ownership of the lock.
+When we acquire a mutex, we get back a `MutexGuard a` that represents our ownership of the lock.
 We can freely read from / write to it while the lock is held.

 The guard is also linearly typed, thus ensuring: